Tyler799/Morrowind-2020/Morrowind_2019.md

 5. NOTE: Manually installing the 4GB patch is no longer required, as it has been rolled into Morrowind Code Patch as of a recent version.
 However, running it against MGEXEGui.exe may improve its performance when generating distant land.
 The patcher can be downloaded [here](https://www.ntcore.com/4gb_patch.php)

 6. Download the latest version of MGE XE.
-Its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/41102) the development version (like MCP) was previously hosted [here](https://www.nexusmods.com/morrowind/mods/26348).
+Its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/41102) and the development version (like MCP) was previously hosted [here](https://www.nexusmods.com/morrowind/mods/26348).
 This comes with an optional plugin `XE Sky Variations.esp`, that will randomize the sky colour and sunrise/sunset every day.
 It requires high quality sky scattering enabled, and MWSE enabled.
 Use it if you want.

 (As of writing this guide, the mod page has the newest version, Skunk Works' copy is older (despite having a higher version number).
 Check both first though, as it could change!)

 Consider patching it with the 4GB patch if distant land generation takes too long when you get to that step.

-MGE XE used to come with MWSE 2.0, now includes alpha 2.1 as part of the installer and updater.
+MGE XE used to come with MWSE 2.0, but now includes alpha 2.1 as part of the installer and updater.
 Some mods require the alpha version (2.1) to work properly.
-If so, get 2.1 from [here](https://nullcascade.com/mwse/mwse-dev.zip).
+You can find the latest MWSE downloads here: [here](https://nullcascade.com/mwse/mwse-dev.zip).

-If you do not have a mod that requires 2.1, there is no reason to install it - stick with what MGE XE provides.
-2.1 provides support for new mods, bug fixes, and performance improvements, but is under rapid development that may cause issues.
 New versions of MWSE 2.1 come out daily/weekly, and it comes with a MWSE-Update program that will download any new alpha version, if available.
 Visit the Morrowind Modding Discord under #MWSE for more information.
 To report issues, visit the Discord channel or their [GitHub project](https://github.com/MWSE/MWSE/issues).

 Extract it into your install folder (the folder with Morrowind.exe in it)--not the data folder!
 This should result in MGEXEgui ending up in the same folder as Morrowind.exe.